knurdtech/astro-paper-ubdq/README.md

-# Unassuming Bitcoin & Decentralized Queries
+# Unassuming Bitcoin & Decentralized Quandaries

 UBDQ is a four letter domain purchased long ago.
 It hasn't been used for much and I decided to use it recently for NIP-05 Nostr names.
 In doing so, I might as well put up some Nostr and other decentralized resources as I come across them.
 Feel free to open issues with thoughts or suggestions (including the random acronym I came up with).